robinboncoeur/Art/docs/writing/W_Edits.md

 He bit his lip, his hands shaking slightly as he slipped his jacket back on.
 He picked a pen out of the tin.

 "Details," Mara said.
-"What she was doing when it failed, if it was pinching, if it was something she'd noticed was starting to fail, and any other information you can think of."
+"We need to know what she was doing when it failed, if it was pinching, if it was something she'd noticed was starting to fail, and any other information you can think of."

 "Yes, Mara."

 He glanced at me as he moved to the door.

 And then, the door clicked shut.

 Mara's eyes met mine.

 I went back to work.